poznerrr/poznerrr/README.md

 ### I am a junior programmer from Belarus.
 I've been programming for fun for many years, but since 2023 year I made programming my main job and source of income.

-### My main programming langahe is PHP, but sometimes I also use JS.
+### My main programming language is PHP, but sometimes I also use JS.
 I also tried to write a little in other languages such as С#, TypeScript, Pascal, Python, Java.

 ### My tech stack: